theyelllowdart/hue-screen-color-grabber/readme.md

 # Hue Screen Color Grabber
-This is a program that fetches the avarage color of a screen.
+This is a program that grabs the avarage color of a screen.
 Does not work with DirectX programs.

 ## What does it do?
-The program takes makes a printscreen.
-Then it calculates the avarage color of the image and sends the color to the Philips Hue lights.
+The program takes a printscreen.
+Then it calculates the avarage color of the image.
+After that it sends the color to all the Philips Hue lights.

 ## Usage
 * Download `hue-screen.jar`
-* Create a file `config.properties` (see example below)
+* Create a file named `config.properties` (see example below)
 * Run `hue-screen.jar`

 ```